This live capture trap is designed have a high interaction rate and trap a range of predators.

 The highest interaction rate trap the Cacophony Project had found was a live capture trap with an interaction rate of around 5%.
 They assumed that this was because the trap was easy to get to because it was on the ground rather than up a tree and fairly open.

 Inspired by the live capture traps we have made the trap as open as possible and have amplified this by adding hazing to try and draw animals into the trap.
-We may sell this hazing as a separate product - please contact us if you're interested.
+We sell this hazing as a separate product.
 Our initial experiments have shown an interaction rate of 20-50%.

 Because this is a live capture trap it does need to be checked every day so the caught animals do not suffer and to release anything unintentionally caught.
 This is labour intensive and not practical in many situations.
 We are working on solutions to this including an improved self resetting mechanism, an automatic kill mechanism, and the use of machine vision to only capture target species.
 This will provide us the option of using a caught animal as live bait.
 Check out this video of a joey being caught and the impact on its mother.